minzzelo/cs2101ug/docs/UserGuide.md

 ![filedirectory](images/ug/label2.png)

 Some terms to take note of:
-* Rating: Rating states the importance of the flashcard, from 1 to 5
+* Rating: Rating states the importance of the flashcard, from 1 to 5.
+This star rating is intended to follow the [CS2103 website](https://nus-cs2103-ay2021s1.github.io/website/admin/moduleExpectations.html).
-* Favourite: Favourite allows you to mark out flashcards that are important to you
+* Favourite: Favourite allows you to mark out flashcards that are important to you.
-* Tag: Tags can be added to uniquely identify the flashcard (just like Twitter! 😊)
+* Tag: Tags can be added to uniquely identify the flashcard (just like Twitter! 😊).
-* Notes: Extra pointers that you would like to note down can be stored here
+* Notes: Extra pointers that you would like to note down can be stored here.
+It will be together with the answer of the flashcard.
+* Diagram: Diagram is just an image that you can add.
+It will be together with the question of the flashcard.